400k+

 What Is a TypeScript Developer?

 A TypeScript developer writes statically-typed JavaScript for web applications, backend services, and developer tooling.
-TypeScript consistently ranks among the top five most-used languages on GitHub and has become the default for serious JavaScript projects.
+TypeScript is now the most-used language on GitHub by contributor count, according to the GitHub Octoverse 2025 report, and has become the default for serious JavaScript projects.
 Angular, Next.js, NestJS, and Deno all use it natively.

 Day-to-day, they define interfaces and type systems that catch bugs at compile time instead of in production, build full-stack applications with frameworks like Next.js or Remix, design API contracts between frontend and backend, and migrate existing JavaScript codebases into TypeScript.
-The work is less about writing fancy types and more about making codebases that teams can maintain at scale.
+The work is mostly about making codebases that teams can maintain at scale.

 Why Hire TypeScript Developers?

 TypeScript is now the default language for any serious web codebase.
 It catches bugs before they hit production, makes large codebases navigable, and lets your team move faster with confidence.
-If your stack touches JavaScript anywhere (frontend, backend, serverless), TypeScript is how you keep it maintainable as you scale.
+If your stack touches JavaScript anywhere, whether frontend, backend, or serverless, TypeScript is how you keep it maintainable as you scale.

-Finding developers who write JavaScript isn't hard.
+Plenty of developers write JavaScript.
 Finding ones who use TypeScript's type system to build genuinely reliable applications is a different search entirely.
 The gap between "can add type annotations" and "architects type-safe systems across a full-stack codebase" is where most hiring pipelines break down.

 What Does It Cost to Hire a TypeScript Developer?

 Nearshore TypeScript developers from Latin America cost significantly less.
 All-in annual rates run $72,600 to $129,600, including salary, benefits, compliance, and management fees.
-Senior talent from Brazil, Argentina, and Mexico typically falls in the $88,100 to $129,600 range, with mid-level developers at $74,300 to $97,200.
+Senior talent from Brazil, Argentina, and Mexico typically falls in the $88,100 to $129,600 range, with mid-level developers coming in meaningfully below that senior band.
 These rates reflect US-facing positions requiring English fluency and timezone overlap, not local-market averages.

 Why Hire TypeScript Developers in Latin America?